 - i.
-AQUASTAT (default) with parameter 228 = 2, the tank temperature is managed through an ON/OFF aquastat installed in the tank. - ii.
+AQUASTAT (default) with parameter 228 = 2, the tank temperature is managed through an ON/OFF aquastat installed in the tank. - When an aquastat is equipped, the target outlet boiler water temperature for DHW operation is 180oF. - ii.
 TANK SENSOR (optional) with parameter 228 = 1, the boiler manages the IWH temperature directly via an NTC sensor installed in the tank and connected to the boiler (see electrical diagram).
 The setting of the tank temperature is done through the "+" and "-" buttons on the left side of the display.